gpbl/isomorphic500/README.md

 [![Join the chat at https://gitter.im/gpbl/isomorphic500](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/gpbl/isomorphic500?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-The intent of this project is to solidify my experience with these technologies and (maybe) to inspire other developers in their journey with React and Flux.
+The intent of this project is to solidify my experience with these technologies and perhaps to inspire other developers in their journey with React and Flux.
 It works also as example of a javascript development environment with all the cool recent stuff :-)

 - see the demo on [isomorphic500.herokuapp.com](https://isomorphic500.herokuapp.com) (with source maps!)
 - clone this repo and run the server to confirm it is actually working